jimzord12/Genera-SmartContracts/README.md

               // Important!
 Here you must find way to a handle the edge case where
               // the server-side player is created successfully, but the one in the
               // Smart Contract fails!
-And vice versa console.error("Problem occured in the Blockchain when creating new player");
+And vice versa console.error("Problem occured in the Blockchain when creating new Card");
           }
       }
   })